 Anatomy laboratories are slowly replaced by virtual reality

 Anatomy laboratories are not the most fun places to be.
 I still remember a couple of nightmares I had during my medical training.
 While using VR to learn, medical students deal with situations similar to what happens in real life, and they’re expected to respond as they would in real life.
 Afterward, an assessment is done on how they performed.

 It’s a very innovative means of education that is more effective than the way medical students have been traditionally trained.
 The main difference with using virtual reality in health education instead of traditional methods is that it requires more resources.
 It is challenging for most institutions due to a lack of sufficient funds.

 Augmented reality (AR) and virtual reality are immersive technologies that have been some of the most popular means of educating future surgeons.
 The most commonly used method is VR.
-It involves using VR headsets by the learner to engross in a virtual environment that’s interactive.
+It involves using VR headsets or even smart glasses by the learner to engross in a virtual environment that’s interactive.

 Medical students can learn more effectively by using experience rather than theory in skill acquisition to interact with their patients in the future.
 On the other hand, augmented reality works by turning the learning environment into a digital interface using virtual objects in real-time.
 This is done through augmented reality browsers, devices, and trackers.